susantsahani/baremetal-docs/configure-tpm2-module.md

-### Configure and use your TPM 2.0 module on Linux
+### Configure and use your TPM 2.0 module on Ubuntu

 #### Intro